DavidSedley/DavidSedley.github.io/content/publications/articles.md

 in A. Purves (ed.) _Touch and the Ancient Senses_ (London and New York, 2018), 64-74

 ### ‘L'allusion empédocléenne en Lucrèce II, 1081-1083’
-in S. Franchet d'Espèrey and C. Lévy (eds.), _Les Présocratiques à Rome_ (Paris, 2018), 145-59
+in S. Franchet d'Espèrey and C. Lévy (eds.), _Les Présocratiques à Rome_ (Paris, 2018), 145-59; English version, 'An Empedoclean allusion at Lucretius 2.1081-3', in P. Burian, J. Strauss Clay and G. Davis (eds.), _Euphrosyne: Studies in Ancient Philosophy, History, and Literature_ (Berlin and Boston, forthcoming), 15-28

 ### ‘The _Phaedo_'s final proof of immortality’
 in G. Cornelli, T.M.
 Robinson, F. Bravo (eds.), _Plato’s Phaedo_ (Sankt Augustin, 2018), 212-22

 ### ‘Epicurean theories of knowledge from Hermarchus to Lucretius and Philodemus’
-in F. Verde and M. Catapano (eds.), "Hellenistic Theories of Knowledge", _Lexicon Philosophicum_ 6 (2018), 105-21
+in F. Verde and M. Catapano (eds.), "Hellenistic Theories of Knowledge", _Lexicon Philosophicum_ [online journal] 6 (2018), 105-21

 ### ‘Stoics and their critics on diachronic identity’
 in _Rhizomata_ 6 (2018), 24-39